dekelpilli/fit4004a3/README.md

 # FlowUnderStacks - Assignment 3
+The specs for this assignment are available in `FIT4004Assignment32017.pdf`.

 ## Getting started
 To run this program, you need to have the following programs installed: